-Council Member Holmes noted that the Planning & Zoning Commission denied a proposal that came before them in 2005 and asked what significant changes have been made from then to now to allow approval.
-Mr. Shannon explained that in 2005, the Planning & Zoning Commission members felt it did comply with the Eastchester Corridor Plan; however, some members had concerns with access issues and at that time, they were looking at just one access point.
+Council Member Holmes noted that the Planning & Zoning Commission denied a proposal that came before them in 2005 and asked what significant changes have been made to now allow it to be approved.
+Mr. Shannon explained that the

+Planning & Zoning Commission members felt it did comply with the Eastchester Corridor Plan; however some members had concerns with access issues and at that time, they were looking at just one access point.
 Mr. Shannon further explained that this was prior to Deep River Road being extended and there were failed efforts to get a connection to the north of Deep River Road.
+There were also concerns regarding density, the amount of recreational facilities that should be on this site, and transition of uses.